VMRO-DPMNE: Antiquisation and Skopje 2014

 The party pursued the "antiquisation" policy between 2006 and 2017, in which it sought to claim ancient Macedonian figures like Alexander the Great and Philip II of Macedon for the country.
 The policy was pursued since its coming to power in 2006, and especially since Macedonia's non-invitation to NATO in 2008, as a way of putting pressure on Greece as well as in an attempt to construct a new identity on the basis of a presumed link to the world of antiquity.
 The policy received academic criticism as it demonstrated feebleness of archaeology and other historical disciplines in public discourse, as well as a danger of marginalization.
-The policy also attracted criticism domestically, by ethnic Macedonians within the country, who saw as dangerously dividing the country between those who identify with classical antiquity and those who identify with the country's Slavic culture.
-Ethnic Albanians saw it as an attempt to marginalize them and exclude them from the national narrative.
+The policy also attracted criticism domestically, by ethnic Macedonians within the country, who saw it as dangerously dividing the country between those who identify with classical antiquity and those who identify with the country's Slavic culture.
+Ethnic Albanians saw it as an attempt to marginalise them and exclude them from the national narrative.
 Bulgaria also accused the country of falsification of history.
 According to researcher Anastas Vangeli, it harmed interethnic relations and the country's international position.
 Foreign diplomats warned that the policy reduced international sympathy for Macedonia's position in the naming dispute with Greece.
 SDSM was opposed to the Skopje 2014 project and alleged that the monuments could have cost six to ten times less than what the government paid, which may already have exceeded 600 million euros.
 In 2012, a statue of the member of the IMRO Simeon Radev, who was also a Bulgarian diplomat, was installed on the building of the Ministry of Foreign Affairs but it was later taken down, and according to Makfax, with the explanation that it had been a mistake.
 The party built new headquarters for itself in Skopje in 2015.